EthanPlant/ExedoBot/README.md

 - Start the bot with `node index`.

 ### Linux:
--  Install Node.JS from your package manager (`sudo apt install nodejs npm` in Debian based distros).
+-  Install Node.JS from your package manager (`sudo apt install nodejs npm` on Debian based distros).
+- Install FFmpef from your package manager (`sudo apt install ffmpeg` on Debian based distros)
 - Clone the repository (`git clone https://OfficialExedo/ExedoBot.git` in a command line).
 - `cd` to the ExedoBot directory.
 - Install dependencies with `npm install` in a command line.